kailin123/kailin123.github.io/content/post/1-marketcap_visualisation.md

 date: 2024-12-26T16:01:23+08:00
 lastmod: 2024-12-26T16:01:23+08:00
 draft: false
-categories: ["visualisation", "r"]
+categories: ["visualisation", "r","plotly"]

 menu:
   main:
     parent: "archives"
-    weight: 1
+    weight: 2
 ---

 In May 2024, DBS became the first Singapore-listed company to achieve SGD 100 billion in market capitalisation.
 While market cap is just one of many factors to consider when evaluating a company's performance, I was curious to see how the market cap of Singapore's local banks has changed over the years.

 {{< blockquote >}}
-  I used R and the fmpcloudr package to retrieve market cap data, then created an <span style="color:blue;"><b>interactive</b></span> Plotly chart to make it easier to explore the numbers at specific points in time.
+  I used R and the fmpcloudr package to retrieve market cap data, then created a Plotly chart to make it easier to explore the numbers at specific points in time.
 {{< /blockquote >}}

 <i><b>The below chart is best viewed on desktop.</b></i>

 ### Chart
+<span style="color:blue;"><i>Hover mouse on chart to see data for specific dates</i></span>
-{{< include-html "static/images/Untitled.html">}}
+{{< include-html "static/images/marketcap_visualisation.html">}}

 &nbsp;